AI-Hypercomputer/cloud-accelerator-diagnostics/tpu_info/README.md

 # `tpu-info` CLI

 `tpu-info` is a simple CLI tool for detecting Cloud TPU devices and reading runtime metrics from `libtpu`, including memory usage and duty cycle.
 It supports both a static, one-time snapshot and a live streaming mode to monitor metrics continuously.

 **Note**: to access `libtpu` utilization metrics, you must have a workload running with a supported ML framework, such as JAX or PyTorch/XLA.
 See the [Usage](#usage) section for more information.

 ***

-## What's New in Version 0.5.0
+## What's New in Version 0.5.1

+✨ **Enhancements**

+* **Python 3.12+ Compatibility**: Now gracefully handles incompatible Python environments.
+The tool displays a warning and disables `libtpu`-dependent features to prevent crashing.
+The `--version` command will show "N/A" for the `libtpu` version in this state.

 🚀 **New Features**